 Louisiana locals often refer to themselves as Cajuns, which is an acronym for “Acadians“.

-This is a reference to the French-speaking immigrants who were expelled from Canada and settled in the Louisiana area.
+This refers to the French-speaking immigrants who were expelled from Canada and settled in the Louisiana area.

-Many Louisiana citizens are of Cajun descent, so you’ll likely hear this term a lot during your stay.
+Many Louisiana citizens are of Cajun descent, so you’ll likely hear this term often during your stay.

 15. T’weren’t:

-This Louisiana slang term means “it wasn’t,” and it’s used to express disbelief.
+This Louisiana slang means “it wasn’t,” and it’s used to express disbelief.

 You might hear Louisiana locals say this phrase when they find out something crazy happened that they can’t believe!